devops-success-true/1.MERN-stack-E-commerce-basecode-for-labs/readme.md

 # MERN E-commerce Base Repository

 This repository hosts the **base code** of a MERN stack e-commerce application.
-It is used as the foundational code for a series of **DevOps and cloud infrastructure projects**, demonstrating end-to-end application deployment, orchestration, automation, and monitoring across multiple environments.
+I will use this repo as the foundational code for a series of **DevOps and cloud infrastructure projects**, demonstrating my Devops expertise and skills in end-to-end application deployment, orchestration, automation, and monitoring across multiple environments, along with my expertise in cloud infrastructure implementations on AWS and Azure.

 ## Intended DevOps Projects & Implementations